TheOdinProject/curriculum/html_css/intermediate_css/more-text-styles.md

 ~~~

 #### letter-spacing
 Letter spacing does what you would expect.... it changes the space between letters in a word.
 This can be useful for adjusting custom fonts that you feel have too much or too little space.
-Can also be aesthetically pleasing in some cases, like headers.
+It can also be aesthetically pleasing in some cases, like headers.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="MWomjGr" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/MWomjGr">